 "Every minute you spend thinking about your route or driving it is a minute you’re not engaged in an income-generating activity."

-An easier way would be to invest in more advanced sales route planning software.
-Our own product Map My Customers is one example, which can help segment locations more easily and help you find optimized routes while still using your favorite navigation software, such as Waze, to direct your representatives across town.
+The easiest and most effective way to cluster addresses for routing is to utilize an advanced route mapping app.
+An app like this can enable you to segment locations more easily and help you find optimized routes while still using a favorite navigation software, such as Waze, to direct representatives across town.

-Having a list of zones is one thing — but what if you have customers that need urgent attention?
-Or a list of leads that just can’t wait?
+Considering priority destinations is key to optimizing your route planning efforts.
+Having a list of zones or territories is one thing — but what if you have customers that need urgent attention?
+Or a list of “high profile” leads that just can’t wait?

-We’ve found it useful to flag certain jobs that just can’t wait.
-If you place these jobs at the top of the priority list and use them as the point of origin for your sales reps, you can quickly optimize your routes to both save on gas and deal with emergencies.
+Ideally, you want to flag certain customers or prospects that just can’t wait.
+If you place these jobs at the top of the priority list and use them as the point of origin for your sales reps, you can quickly optimize sales routes to both be efficient and deal with priorities first.

 Urgent and high-priority jobs sometimes need a specialist, and for that reason, these sales targets need to be blocked off and given to a specific representative.
 This way, you’re managing your sales consciously and not letting important jobs get lost in the shuffle.

-Doing this is pretty simple: every time a sale goes through, make sure to save that address in a spreadsheet.
-After you have all of your addresses for a set time period — let’s say a week, or a month, then map those successes or failures on the map.
+Sales reps should be treating every stop along their sales route as an opportunity to learn something more — and taking detailed notes along the way.
+This can somewhat be done manually.
+Every time a sale goes through, you save that address in a spreadsheet.
+After you have all of your addresses for a set period , then pinpoint those successes or failures visually on the map.